lachlan-ibm/ibmvia_autoconf/docs/examples.rst

 ===========================================

-The mobile multi-facter authentication example follows the previously release cookbook deployment guide and adds in passkey and identifier-first authentiction scenarios.
+The mobile multi-facter authentication example follows the previously release cookbook deployment guide and adds in passkey and identifier-first authentication scenarios.
 This guide will configure Verify Identity Access to demonstrate the transaction signing, context-base access and risk-based access capabilities of the product.

 It will aslo add an "advanced" login scenario to the WebSEAL html login template page which will permit username only login.